Equity Advisory Committee meetings are open to the public.

 In 2018, the Equity Advisory Committee worked with Sage Shoppe, LLC to facilitate focus groups to discuss gaps people experience in the Capital Region’s transportation system, with a focus on people often not represented in the transportation planning process.

-The Equity Advisory Committee is currently developing a report that will look at how land use, job locations and commuting options affect access to jobs in the Capital Region.
-Our report will complete an analysis similar to the one completed for the Rochester metropolitan region, Transportation and Poverty in Monroe County.
+The Equity Advisory Committee collaborated with CDTC staff to develop the Job Access in New York's Capital Region report, which looks at how land use, job locations and commuting options affect access to jobs in the Capital Region.
+The report was inspired by the one completed for the Rochester metropolitan region, Transportation and Poverty in Monroe County.